REBELinBLUE/kube-guide/1-intro.md

 You can find all the controllers on the [Kubernetes Github project](https://github.com/kubernetes/kubernetes/tree/master/pkg/controller).

-#### Cloud Controller Manager
+#### Cloud-Controller Manager

-If your cluster is running on a cloud provider there is also a fifth component made up of more *Controllers* called *Cloud Controller*.
+If your cluster is running on a cloud provider there is also a fifth component made up of more *Controllers* called *Cloud Controllers*.
 These are responsible for interacting with your providers API and creating the actual hardware resources needed, for example with AWS the *Node Controller* would create a new EC2 instance if a new *Node* is needed, or a ELB if a *LoadBalancer* *Service* is required.

 ### Worker Node

 The workers are where the real work happens.
 They are machines which run your applications inside *Containers*, which are created from *Images*.
 Normally the container runtime used is Docker, however there are many others available, such as containerd, rkt and CRI-O.

-Beside the container runtime, there are only 2 components required to run a Kubernetes cluster; however there is a third component which is typically installed as well.
+Beside the container runtime, there are only 2 components required to run a Kubernetes cluster.

 Each of the workers look like the following